 Well the floor rot turned into the necessary removal of entire elevated rear section.
 As many of you know, it is kind of like plumbing in an old house, with every attempted "fix" more problems are revealed.
 The wheel wells are completely separated from the floor, and upon further inspection there is more floor rot.
 Once we removed the floor is out the places in the frame that are rusted nearly through are revealed.
 Also have discovered "repairs" and I use the term loosely, done by previous owners that are less than helpful.

-in the door.
+I am beginning to think that the door is not original.
+The other LBs that I have seen all have windows in the door.
 There is no evidence that there was ever a window in the door.
 There is, however, evidence that some major fiberglass repairs have been done to the door frame at some point.
 The repair work seems strong and solid but now I am wondering if the poor door fit is the result of the fiberglass job that was done around the door.
 Won't know that till we get the shell back on tight to the new floor at then start on the door.

 Every step of the way we have reevaluated whether we should just bite the bullet, try to sell what we have and take the loss, start over in our search - armed with lots more knowledge, or try to get our little guy back to his intended form.
 We are now looking at 100% over budget unless we find some other hidden surprise.
-And that is just to get him sound and on the road - no paint
+And that is just to get him sound and on the road - no paint, windows, etc.

 I think at this point we are too far in to turn back.
 Unless we decide to strike a match and chalk it up as a very expensive lesson learned.
 At this stage of our lives this is very, not good!

 I have received great information and advice from the wonderful members of this form, special shout out to Robert, and proceed to trudge along.